Key takeaways:

 What is GERD?

 GERD is short for gastroesophageal reflux disease.
-It occurs when stomach acid moves back into the esophagus (a tube that connects your mouth and stomach).
+It occurs when stomach acid moves back into the esophagus (a tube that connects your mouth and stomach)—a phenomenon called acid reflux.
 This acid reflux can irritate the lining of your esophagus and lead to heartburn and other symptoms.

 Having acid refluxes once in a while is pretty normal; however, if it occurs more than twice in a week, then a doctor may diagnose GERD.